-We considered available information and made enquiries of relevant representatives of the Management Board, Supervisory Board, Internal Audit and Compliance.
+We considered available information and made enquiries of relevant representatives of the management board, supervisory board, Internal Audit, Compliance and those charged with governance.

 We tested the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements.